Broadway Leasehold Building

 Broadway Leasehold Building, also known as L.L.
 Burns Western Costume Building, Sparkle Building or Sparkle Factory, is a historic seven-story building located at 908-910 S. Broadway in the Broadway Theater District in the historic core of downtown Los Angeles.
-The building is best known for its Banksy mural and as the filming location where Harold Lloyd scaled and dangled from a clock in Safety Last!.
+The building is best known for its 2010 Banksy mural and as the filming location where Harold Lloyd scaled and dangled from a clock in the 1923 film Safety Last!.

 History

 Broadway Leasehold Building, built in 1914, was originally designed to house street-level retail with offices for Leasehold Company above.
 According to the United States Department of the Interior, the architect is unknown, while other sources cite the architect as an employee of Milwaukee Building Company/Meyer and Holler and even more sources cite Meyer and Holler directly.

 During prohibition, Broadway Leasehold Building's basement housed several speakeasies, and the building was also home to Western Costume until 1923, when the company moved across the street to the Western Costume Building.

 Broadway Leasehold Building was not listed in the National Register of Historic Places's Broadway Theater and Commercial District when it was first created in 1979, but it was included when the district was expanded in 2002.